Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 * Basket page is availabe for both, authenticated and not authenticated users, as it is possible to checkout as a guest
 * For authenticated user, basket content is saved in the database, so that they can access it even after closing their browser or accessing the webiste from different device
+* If a product has colours, a colour must be chosen before being added to the basket
+* One products but added in two different colours are two different basket items
 * On the top of the page basket total is displayed, right next to the checkout button.
 This is repeated also at the bottom for the ease of use
 * Each item image and name (which is also a link to the product page) are displayed, together with chosen colour (if product has colours)
 * User can update the quantit of each product, or delete it completely from the basket - total and subtotal is automatically updated if this happens